yzzlqyxc/FWrepo/README.md

    - HTTP 404 Status Code is returned with "Organization Not Found" in the response body.
    - HTTP 500 Status Code is returned with "An unexpected error has occurred" in the response body.

+### GET `/statDeptPos`
+- **Expected Input Parameters**:
+   - `cid` (int) - The client ID.
+   - `did` (int) - The department ID.
+- **Expected Output**:
+   - Returns the statistics of the positions in the specified department.
+- **Upon Success**:
+   - HTTP 200 Status Code is returned with the statistics in the response body.
+- **Upon Failure**:
+   - HTTP 404 Status Code is returned with "Department Not Found" in the response body.
+   - HTTP 500 Status Code is returned if any unexpected error occurs.

 ### PATCH `/setDeptHead`
 - **Expected Input Parameters**:
    - `cid` (int) - The client ID.